 It’s a time of change in higher education.
 Since the beginning of the pandemic, undergraduate enrollment has dropped by 9.4% across the United + Read More

-This is the first part in a five-part series of articles on how to create a dynamic live chat strategy.
+This is the first part in a four-part series of articles on how to create a dynamic live chat strategy.

 Perhaps you’re considering additional ways to provide a great experience to current and or prospective customers.
 Is live chat a good option for your company or organization?
 In this series, we will look at everything you need to make clear during live chat implementation.

 We hope you find these articles helpful in your quest to develop or improve your live chat strategy.